REMOVING THE GLASS CEILING AND REACHING BEYOND THE SKY

 Grace has writing credits as a monthly contributor to her own column in the online and physical publication, International Arts Managers Magazine (2022-2025).
 She is a regular speaker and facilitator at national and international events, forums and development programmes.
 She also lectures at universities, including 5 years as associate lecturer at University of East London, for their undergraduate programme supporting industry readiness.

-In addition, Grace has represented England as an ISPA (International Society of Performing Arts) Fellow between 2020-2024.
+In addition, Grace represented England as an ISPA (International Society of Performing Arts) Fellow between 2020-2024.

 Marketing Manager